olcf/olcf-user-docs/systems/summit_user_guide.rst

 job will run on the login node.
 If this happens, your job will interfere with (and be interfered with by) other users' login node tasks.

+Because the login nodes are resources shared by all Summit users, we utilize cgroups to limit each user's memory, CPU, and GPU access.
+By default, each user is limited to 8 hardware-threads, 8GB of memory, and 1 GPU.
+Once a process reaches 4-hours of CPU-time, all of the user's processes will be limited to .5 hardware-thread.
+Please note that limits are set per user and not individual login sessions.
+If a process from any of a user's login sessions reaches 4-hours of CPU-time, all login sessions will be limited to .5 hardware-thread.

 .. _batch-scripts: